BubbaShrimp/Graphs/README.md

 -Go to an adjacent vertex

--Rule 1: If possible, visit an adjacent unvisited vertex, mark it, and push it on the stack.
+-Rule 1: If possible, visit an adjacent unvisited vertex, mark it, and push it on the stack

--Rule 2: If you can’t follow Rule 1, then, if possible, pop a vertex off the stack.
+-Rule 2: If you can’t follow Rule 1, then, if possible, pop a vertex off the stack